ICornwell/dweeve/readme.md

 * d\~weeve doesn't have any ouput formats other than json, depsite having an xml output declaration

 d\~weeve uses nearley [https://nearley.js.org/](https://nearley.js.org/) for grammar and parsing

+There is a branch 'dweeve4browser' with some hacks and tweaks for running in the browser.